thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 3. Waiting for the district SELECT element from step 1 to return a *StaleElementReferenceException* when we reference its *text* attribute.

-Essentially, we get a reference to the district SELECT element in the [DOM](http://www.w3.org/DOM/) *before* it has been dynamically updated, and then wait for that reference to become stale *after* we select a state which triggers an update to the DOM.
+When we select a state, the [DOM](http://www.w3.org/DOM/) gets updated with new district options corresponding to the chosen state.
+That causes any old references to the district SELECT to become "stale."

+That means there's an easy litmus test to determine when a select dropdown has fininshed loading: wait for any old references to it to become stale.

 We'll repeat this same pattern for the district and project SELECT elements: